ietf-scitt/use-cases/openssf_metrics.md

       - [df: overlay: Implement middleware/RBAC chains of ordered applications of overlays #1400](https://github.com/intel/dffml/issues/1400)
     - SCITTzophrenia
       - There exist N instances of SCITT, which ones are tied to the current executing system context?
 Those determine reality, aka what is real, what to trust, for that system context
+      - Hallucinating large language models train/chain of thought is tied to context local SCITT.
+We graft in (accept new federated claims/receipts) from other system contexts we trust.
+We trust based on if we should propagate from that context to this context.
+Equilibrium as reality.
+Context local reality for the net.
+If they are isolated, they define their own reality.